gustavoilhamorais/gustavoilhamorais/README.md

 # Hi, I'm [Gustavo Ilha Morais](https://www.gustavoilhamorais.dev.br) 👋

 Welcome to my GitLab profile!
-I'm a passionate full stack developer with 13 years of coding experience.
+I'm a passionate software development specialist with 13 years of coding experience.
 At 28, I've built a career around my love for technology and problem-solving.

 ## 💻 About Me